-- was therefore overcharged for tools, which were included in tuition and fee payments. - The six weeks of training were chaotic because there were too many students crowded into a classroom.
-Former employees alleged that classroom attendance far surpassed the number of students approved for each classroom under local safety rules, and one employee alleged that he was told by the owner to forgo the certificate of occupancy.169 - Veterans experienced the school as "a waste of time"-not a good quality of education, not a legitimate crash course, and students felt pushed through. - O Veterans claimed they never found a job in the HVAC industry even though a job was guaranteed.
-170 - Students complained that it was difficult to retain all the information provided during classes and labs in such a short timeframe. - The school said it was accredited but students received a phony credential showing graduation with the certifications to become a technician. - While enrolled in 2015, students learned that the school owner was arrested for money laundering, which made students question this school and whether they were being taken advantage of.171 - The school used scholarships in violation of the rule that no more than 85 percent of students in a course could be veterans, a rule established to ensure that programs are not created to exclusively enroll veterans.172 Moreover, federal statute requires that students receiving institutional assistance must be included with individuals using the GI Bill.173 - The owner's sister was paid to recruit students for RRCC through a company the owner "bankrolled" and where a former RRCC employee worked.
+- The school's HVAC tool kits provided to students were substandard and insufficient; veterans had to purchase other tools to perform tasks effectively.
+VA was therefore overcharged for tools, which were included in tuition and fee payments. - The six weeks of training were chaotic because there were too many students crowded into a classroom.
+Former employees alleged that classroom attendance far surpassed the number of students approved for each classroom under local safety rules, and one employee alleged that he was told by the owner to forgo the certificate of occupancy.169 - Veterans experienced the school as "a waste of time"-not a good quality of education, not a legitimate crash course, and students felt pushed through. - Veterans claimed they never found a job in the HVAC industry even though a job was guaranteed.170 - O Students complained that it was difficult to retain all the information provided during classes and labs in such a short timeframe. - The school said it was accredited but students received a phony credential showing graduation with the certifications to become a technician. - While enrolled in 2015, students learned that the school owner was arrested for money laundering, which made students question this school and whether they were being taken advantage of.171 - The school used scholarships in violation of the rule that no more than 85 percent of students in a course could be veterans, a rule established to ensure that programs are not created to exclusively enroll veterans.
+Moreover, federal statute requires that students receiving institutional assistance must be included with individuals using the GI Bill.
+173 - The owner's sister was paid to recruit students for RRCC through a company the owner "bankrolled" and where a former RRCC employee worked.
 174 - We learned from the SAA that an employee was fired sometime in 2017 for lying about a gift the employee had accepted from RRCC, a school for which the employee had oversight responsibility.175 Accepting gifts is a violation of 38